lodum/CancerExplorer/web scraping/README.md

 ## Use case

-e.g. no API or other interfaces are available for information retrieval e.g. pure HTML embedded information or other saving work load reasons
+e.g. no API or other interfaces are available for information retrieval e.g. in the case of pure HTML embedded information or motivated by other saving workload reasons